Chirag-ahir/SFC-Preparation/README.md

 Unsubscribes - Total number of subscribers who clicked unsubscribe.<br>
 Unsubscribe Rate - Percentage of subscribers who clicked unsubscribe compared to total number of emails delivered

+What is Transactional messages?<br>
+Transactional messages are sent in response to a user’s interaction with your website or business or service.
+Examples include shipping notifications, account alerts, and identity validation.

+What are promotional messages?<br>
+Promotional messages are sent to a list of subscribers who have opted-in to receive promotional/marketing-type content from your brand.
+Examples include newsletters, sale notifications.